-I was born in Milwaukee, Wisconsin in December 1946.
+I was born in Milwaukee, Wisconsin in December 1946 and have lived in Madison for the last 27 years.
 I've always been an artist and have been fascinated with and worked with three-dimensional art.
 My first memory of creating art was in grade school sculpting, drawing and painting classes, while my urban playground was the Milwaukee Public Museum with its fascinating dioramas.
-In high school, with the encouragement of my art instructors, I became the sole artist/designer for my senior yearbook.
+In high school, with the encouragement of my art instructors, I became the sole artist/designer for my senior year book.

-The challenge of these abstract, 360° sculptural paintings is to engage the viewer’s interest when only half the work can be viewed at a time.
-Viewing each new segment of the piece will have different interests.
+The challenge of these abstract, 360° sculptural paintings is to engage the viewer’s interest when only half of the work can be viewed at a time.
+Viewing each new segment of the piece will have different interest.

 I am proudly an abstract expressionist, a style that is extremely cerebral.
 My compositions should provoke the viewer's attention, have relevance, and provide a sense of correlation or involvement.
 If it doesn’t do any of that, it should at least make you smile.
 I like to believe my art will transcend time and each generation will see something new and relevant to their era, a style that will look as fresh tomorrow as it does today.